 Introduction to Big Data Analytics Software

-Big data is the name given to data which is really huge in size.
+Big data is the name given to data that is really huge in size.
 Typically, data in the size of more than a few terabytes is called big data.
-You can understand big data as the POS machine-generated data by Walmart’s various store across global in a day or over a week.
+You can understand big data as the POS machine-generated data by Walmart’s various stores across global in a day or over a week.
 There are four characteristics features of big data: – High Volume, High Velocity, High Variety, and High Veracity.
-What it means is that those data which is of huge size, is generated at a high speed and contains a lot of internal variations in terms of data type, data format etc. can be classified as big data.
+What it means is that those data which is of huge size, is generated at high speed and contains a lot of internal variations in terms of data type, data format, etc. can be classified as big data.

 Big data is also called distributed computing.

 Because huge data is generated every day and there is a huge potential of insights that can be extracted from such data to gain business value, the scope of big data is growing, and hence it is so much in demand.

 How to handle and process big data is a common question.
 This occurs in the minds of young professionals who want to start learning big data technologies and senior VP and directors of engineering of large corporations who want to analyze the potential of big data and implement the same in their organization.

 Data injection, data storage, processing, and insights generation are the usual workflow in the big data space.
 First, data is injected from the source system to the big data ecosystem (Hadoop, for example), and the same can be done through a data injection system such as AVRO or Scoop.
 After that, the injected data needs to be stored somewhere; HDFS is what is used for that most commonly.
 Processing can be done via Pig or Hive, and analysis and insights generation can be carried out by Spark.
 But other than that, there are several other components of the Hadoop ecosystem which provide one or other important functionality.